Skeome/analogue-hermetic-ternary-machine-research/Computer-Architecture.md

 # Computer Architecture: From Binary Foundations to Ternary Frontiers

-# Computer Architecture: From Binary Foundations to Ternary Frontiers

 ## Summary

 Imagine building a magical machine that can think, calculate, and bring incredible ideas to life!
 That's what computer architecture is all about: understanding the secret language and inner workings of computers, from the tiniest switches to the biggest supercomputers.
 This document is like a grand tour, starting with the very first whispers of a computer's "thoughts" – simple on/off switches, called **binary logic**.
 We'll journey through how these simple switches grew into mighty digital brains, evolving from tiny 8-bit brains to the powerful 64-bit minds we use today.